New Standard D-25: Operational use

 Seating for four passengers was provided in the open front cockpit, described as "chummy", with the pilot in the single seat open rear cockpit.
 Variations in seating arrangement reflected the role of the different variants.
 The rugged structure gave the New Standard Ds a long-life, leading to the respectable number that survived the abuse of joy-riding, mail carrying and crop dusting for many years.
+New Standard ceased trading in 1930 but production restarted with around nine being built from 1933 through 1937, most of these being used for crop dusting.

 Two D-25As that had been confiscated from smugglers were acquired by the US Coast Guard in 1935, designated NT-2.